jeff-boykin/old-work-docs/Documents/revised-project-template.md

 ### DELIVERABLES
 *Requirements and Constraints*
-- Describe some concept
+- If applicable

-Insert Deliverable Title
+#### 1. Insert Deliverable Title
-Insert description text of deliverable.
+- Insert description of deliverable component
-Breakdown of deliverable
+- Breakdown of deliverable

-Submission:	 Insert how the deliverable should be submitted.
+**Submission**:	 *Insert how the deliverable should be submitted.*

+#### 2. Insert Next Deliverable Title
+- Iterate as needed.

 ### TIMELINE
 | Deadline  | Deliverable  | Description  |
 |:-:|---|---|
 | Week 1  | Deliverable  | Topic description  |